RichardMCGirt/Estimating-takeoff-export/README.md

 # 🚧 Vanir Estimating Tool — Live Branch: usage2

 A browser-based estimating tool for **Vanir Installed Sales**.
-Enter project info, upload Excel files, merge SKUs, select elevations, and inject data into a macro-enabled workbook using a local **Flask** server with **xlwings**.
+Enter project info, upload Excel file, merge SKUs, select elevations, and inject data into a macro-enabled workbook using a **Flask** server with **xlwings**, running on an **Azure VM** for secure, always-on access.

 ---